-21. In the First Appeal, Haradinaj submits that the Trial Panel, as a matter of law, was not entitled to rely on the Pre-Trial Judge's findings in the Confirmation Decision or on its own findings in the Rule 130 Decision to conclude that there is a grounded suspicion that Haradinaj committed a criminal offence.51 Haradinaj argues that the Trial Panel should have proceeded "to a de novo assessment of all of the evidence adduced in the case to date".52 He submits that such an assessment is required under Article 41(10) of the Law and that, given that the SPO had closed its case at the time of the review, the Trial Panel was in a "better position than the Pre-Trial Judge" to
+21. In the First Appeal, Haradinaj submits that the Trial Panel, as a matter of law, was not entitled to rely on the Pre-Trial Judge's findings in the Confirmation Decision or on its own findings in the Rule 130 Decision to conclude that there is a grounded suspicion that Haradinaj committed a criminal offence.
+Haradinaj argues that the Trial Panel should have proceeded "to a de novo assessment of all of the evidence adduced in the case to date".
+He submits that such an assessment is required under Article 41(10) of the Law and that, given that the SPO had closed its case at the time of the review, the Trial Panel was in a "better position than the Pre-Trial Judge" to

-50 KSC-BD-15, Registry Practice Direction, Files and Filings before the Kosovo Specialist Chambers, 17 May 2019 ("Practice Direction"), Article 46(1).
+&lt;sup>50 KSC-BD-15, Registry Practice Direction, Files and Filings before the Kosovo Specialist Chambers, 17 May 2019 ("Practice Direction"), Article 46(1).

-51 First Appeal, para.
+&lt;sup>51 First Appeal, para.
 12, referring to First Impugned Decision, para.
-38. See also First Appeal, paras 21- assess the existence of a grounded suspicion that a person has committed a crime pursuant to Article 41(6)(a) of the Law.53
+38. See also First Appeal, paras 21-22.

-52 First Appeal, paras 12-14.
+&lt;sup>52 First Appeal, paras 12-14.
 See also First Appeal, paras 20-21.